 It’s the time of year when the days are rainy, icy, snowy or just plain gray.
-That’s the best time of year to pick up a new hobby or remember how enjoyable an old hobby collection can be.
+This is the best time of year to pick up a new hobby or remember how enjoyable an old hobby collection can be.
 Whether you’re a stay at home mom with little babies and toddlers or a retiree enjoying the long quiet days with no kids around, everyone goes a little stir crazy this time of year.
-Here are some hobbies for the cold days to get you motivated without spending a fortune.
+Here are things to do when it’s cold outside to keep you from going stir crazy.

-Have a flashlight animal safari.
-(This is a great option if the power goes out as well.)
 Hide stuffed animals (or plastic toys) around the house.
 Then give each child a flashlight and let the safari begin.
+This is a great option if the power goes out as well.

 Maybe you want to crochet a rag rug out of old shirts or sheets?
 There are tutorials all over the internet to get you started.